About

 Meet Jess

-Jess Ward, MA
+Jess Ward, MA, FFCP

-Canine Behavior Consultant
+Owner & Canine Behavior Consultant

 Village Canine

-Jess is an Arlington native and attended Arlington Public Schools, graduating from W-L High School, then receiving a Bachelor of Arts in Psychology and Business Administration from Franklin Pierce University (Rindge, NH) where she graduated with academic, leadership, and athletic honors.
-Jess completed a Master of Arts in Industrial & Organizational Psychology from The Chicago School of Professional Psychology before beginning her doctoral studies in behavioral neuroscience.
+Jess is an Arlington native and attended Arlington Public Schools, graduating from W-L High School.
+Jess then received a Bachelor of Arts in Psychology and Business Administration from Franklin Pierce University (Rindge, NH) where she graduated with academic, leadership, and athletic honors.
+Jess completed a Master of Arts in Industrial & Organizational Psychology from The Chicago School of Professional Psychology (Wash, DC) before beginning her doctoral studies in Cognitive & Behavioral Neuroscience at George Mason University (Fairfax, VA).

 Meet Kono